 Extract of story of 1912 walk from Plymouth to Exeter by journalist posing as tramp, staying in workhouses.
-Presented by John Heal.
+Transcribed by John Heal.
 Part 2 of 4.

 An Amateur Tramp in Devon - Part 2 of 4

 In Part 1 of this story we left the journalist in the “casual ward” of the Plymouth Workhouse after lights out.
 I remind the reader again that some of the language and opinions in this article do not conform with modern day thinking.